AS-97/portfolio/README.md

 # portfolio
-python program for financial portfolio management
+Python program for financial portfolio management

+Hi this is my first project no GitHub.
+This project is only for learning for me.